-Losing a child is a trial like no other.
+While losing a child is a hurt like no other, it is important to bring this pain out of the shadows.
 There is no one set way to grieve.
 There is no one way to carry on.
 In this special post, Heather Speakman, shares part of her family’s journey after the loss of her daughter, Madison.

 If you’re here for sunshine and rainbows, I hate to break it to you, but you’re in the wrong place, for today’s blog anyway.
 I’ve always felt compelled to be completely honest about Madison’s journey – the good, the bad, the ugly – so naturally this will be no different.